 Six Steps To Make The Transition To Freelancer Easier

-You can make all the money you need without the stressors of conventional employment.
+You can make all the money you need without the stressors of conventional employment as a freelancer.

 You are in complete control of your own destiny.
-No wonder so many people are voluntarily quitting their jobs.
+No wonder so many people are voluntarily quitting their jobs in lieu of more freedom as freelancer, or virtual business owner.

 VBOs are happier and healthier than their counterparts, but that doesn’t mean that freelancing is all sunshine and roses.
 There are some realities about the nature of freelance and contract work that can prove challenging if you don’t know what to expect or how to deal.

-VBO Nation is here to tell you everything you need to know before you decide to start your virtual business.
+VBO Nation is here to tell you everything you need to know before you decide to start your virtual business, or what other call freelancers.

 Find a community.

 You’re not in the typical office environment.
-You don’t have coworkers to talk to.
+There are no coworkers to talk to (your dog doesn't count).
 While the VBO lifestyle certainly affords you freedom, the solitude it comes with can be a challenge if you don’t have outlets for social connection.

-Finding a community of other VBOs/freelancers is a good way to get around the loneliness.
+Finding a community of other VBOs, or freelancers, is a good way to get around the loneliness.

 Fortunately, in the internet age, it’s not hard to find online communities to engage with.
 If you haven’t yet, consider joining the community here at VBO Nation.